How to Create a Hassle-Free Indoor Potty Area with Natural Grass

 Maintaining Comfort in the Setup

-Comfort is key to successful dog training with grass setup.
+Comfort is key to successful dog training with a grass setup.
 Regularly clean the grass pad to prevent bacterial growth and odor accumulation.
 Use pet-safe cleaning products to rinse the pad.
 Rinse the grass pad with water and a mild, pet-safe cleaner to eliminate odors and maintain freshness.
 Depending on the usage frequency and the specific product, you might need to replace the grass pad every few weeks or months.

 Eco-friendly indoor grass potty with a black and tan French Bulldog sitting on it in a modern kitchen.